 Once you have your trellis set up, plant your vegetable of choice at the base.
 When it starts putting out vines, gently wrap and weave the vines loosely into the trellis.
 This ensures that they will grow up the trellis.
 Tie the vines loosely to the trellis using garden twine for extra support.
 The vines will put out tendrils, thinner vines from the side of the main vine, and these tendrils will wrap around the trellis, supporting the vine further.

 Your squash needs plenty of sun, whether it is growing on a trellis or not, but there is one main difference between caring for squash on a trellis and squash on the ground.
 Squash needs moisture, and when it grows on the ground its leaves shelter the ground, helping the soil retain water for longer.

 When growing squash on a trellis, the soil beneath them dries out faster.
 This means you’ll need to water your squash more frequently and keep a close watch on the soil.
 On the other hand, if you live somewhere that has frequent rains, which may normally cause squash to rot on the ground, a trellis may be the perfect solution for you.

 Gardening with a trellis provides many benefits, whether you’re growing fruits, vegetables, or flowers.
 They’re aesthetically pleasing and versatile, making them a good fit in any garden space.
 Since they’re off the ground, fruits are less vulnerable to diseases and pests and are generally cleaner than fruits grown on the ground.
 Harvesting from a trellis is easier, and you often end up with a heartier yield than other growing methods.
-Ultimately, whether or not you get or make a trellis for your garden is up to you, but now you have all the information necessary for that decision.
+Ultimately, whether you get or make a trellis for your garden is up to you, but now you have all the information necessary for that decision.